lit/lit/README.md

 JSX requires that the compiler be configured with the function to compile tags to.
 You can't mix two different JSX configurations in the same file.

-The `html` template tag is just a variable, probably an imported function.
+The `html` tagged template literal is just a variable, probably an imported function.
 You can have any number of similar functions in the same JS scope, or set `html` to different implementations.

 ### Templates are values